ikramagix/moodle-local_yeswecanquiz/README.md

 - **Security Notice**: Misconfiguring the public user (by assigning it a role with excessive privileges) may expose sensitive site functions.
 Please configure the public user's role with extreme caution.

 > [!CAUTION]
 > **It is strongly advised to create a dedicated role with only the necessary capabilities to view and attempt quizzes and assign that role to the public user account**.
 The default guest account is not supported by this plugin, and configuring the public user with excessive privileges may compromise your site's security.
-The author and contributors of YesYouCanQuiz assume no liability for any issues arising from incorrect role configuration or misconfiguration of the public user account.
+The author and contributors of YesWeCanQuiz assume no liability for any issues arising from incorrect role configuration or misconfiguration of the public user account.

 ## Version & Author